|Johns Hopkins University||Baltimore||Maryland|

 Because the demand for talented communications managers is growing, many colleges and universities offer a range of unique MBA options that may be completed at an accelerated pace, in an online or hybrid format, part-time weekends, evenings, Saturdays only, and more.
-Just a few options include Anderson School of Management at UCLA (MBA + Management Communication Program), Flame University (MBA Communications Management), Gabelli School of Business at Fordham University (MBA Communications and Media Management), and Krieger School of Arts and Sciences at Johns Hopkins University (MA in Communication/MBA).
+Just a few options include:

-Course titles vary by program, but students can expect to take a variety of branding, communication, public relations, public speaking, social media, and writing courses, to name a few.
+While courses will vary by program, students can expect to take a variety of branding, communication, public relations, public speaking, social media, and writing courses, to name a few.
 Sample courses include:

 - Advanced Intercultural Communication